14 Dec From Windhoek Namibia to Victoria Falls Zimbabwe

 With dry clothing, we headed back to Botswana stopping at Kansani.
 The camp we stayed at, Chobe Safari Camp, is located on the Chobe River and about 5 minutes away from the Chobe National Park, the most well known National Park in Botswana.
 On our way from the border of Namibia to the camp, I felt like I was on a safari already.
 Sometimes herds of elephants blocked the roads.
 It was impressive seeing those heavy creatures walking in front of our bus.

-On our 6th day, we were scheduled for a morning game drive in an stunning National Park in Botswana – Chobe National Park – as well as an afternoon game cruise.
+Our 6th day, we started off with a morning game drive in an stunning National Park in Botswana – Chobe National Park and continued spotting animals on our game cruise in the afternoon.
 What was different to my previous game drives in Kruger was the landscape.
-I haven’t seen Africa that green.
+I haven’t seen Africa like that.
 Everything was beautiful green due to the rain season.

 The downside is that it’s really difficult to spot animals as the conditions are perfect for them to hide.
 At least the Ugly Five didn´t hide that day.
 I am pretty sure you have heard of the African Big Five – Rhino, Elephant, Lion, Buffalo and Leopard.
 The less beautiful animals are called the Ugly Five.
 These are Warthog, Baboons, Hyena, Vulture and Marabou Stork.
 Sorry guys but seriously you are no beauties at all!

 In the afternoon we went on a boat safari.
 With a boat that carried about 50 people, we floated along the coastline watching elephants bathing and crocodiles relaxing.
 We saw a variety of birds, something Botswana is actually well known for.
-For me, boat safaris are the best as there is no way of getting super close to crocodiles, buffalos and hippos without being afraid of getting attacked by them.
+For me, boat safaris are the best. as we got super close to crocodiles, buffalos and hippos without being afraid of getting attacked by them.
 If you have the chance of going on a boat safari – do it!

 Mosi- Oa-Tunya: The Smoke that Thunders